samuelreboucas07/Pattern---Repository-with-NodeJs/README.md

 ## Overview:

 This project presents the application of the repository project pattern in Nodejs.
-Running a basic CRUD application for two different entities, using the generic repository pattern.
+Running a basic CRUD application for two different entities, using the <strong>generic repository pattern</strong>.

 ## Technologies